 When it comes to boat lift systems, there are many different options on the market.
 So which is the best for Missouri lakes?
-Here is a brief overview of some of the most popular boat lifting systems and their pros and cons.
+Here is a brief overview of some of the most popular boat lift systems and their pros and cons.

 Boat lifts come in various shapes and sizes, but they all have one goal: to keep your boat safe and dry while you’re not using it.
-There are many different factors to consider when choosing a lift, such as the size of your boat, the weight of your boat, the water conditions where you’ll be using it, and the type of boat you have.
+There are many different factors to consider when choosing a boatlift system, such as the size of your boat, the weight of your boat, the water conditions where you’ll be using it, and the type of boat you have.

 Five main types of boat lifters are floating lifts, pile-mounted lifts, bottom-standing lifts, drive-on boat lifts, and dock-mounted suspension lifts.

 - Floating lifts (also called pneumatic lifts) are powered by compressed air, which makes them very lightweight and easy to operate.
 They can also adeptly handle water that is constantly changing levels.

 - Pile-mounted lifts are supported by posts that are driven into the lake bottom.
 They are very sturdy but can be challenging to install and remove.

 - Bottom-standing lifts have legs resting on the lake’s bottom.
 They are great for shallow water but can be less stable in deeper water.

 - Drive-on boat lifts only work with boats with outboard engines or an inboard/outboard, and the propeller needs to be lifted out of the water.
 They will not work correctly with inboards or ski boats.
 An important consideration is whether your lake gets large waves since the wake can move the lift.

 - Dock-mounted suspension lifts (also called cradle lifts) are mounted on a dock or pier.
 They are great for deep water but installation and maintenance can be difficult.

 Since each primary lift system category has different versions and options, it may be helpful to speak with some nearby boat lift dealers.